 Your body has to make changes, such as altering specific hormones and increasing enzyme production, to optimize conditions for burning fat as fuel on a ketogenic diet.
 Having cheat meals regularly can prevent your body from continuing this process long enough to stay in ketosis.
 If you aren’t maintaining ketosis, you’re not reaping the health and fat-burning benefits that come along with it.

-You’ve spent all this time getting your body used to being a crazy fat-burning machine.
-The question to ask yourself with cheat meals is: you prepared to have that progress reversed with extra carbs or protein?
+You’ve spent all this time getting your body keto-adapted, so just ask yourself if you’re prepared to interrupt all that progress with extra carbs.

 Typically any immediate weight gain after eating more carbs is water weight, but too many cheat meals over time can negate the effects of a ketogenic diet as a fat loss tool and cause those pounds to start creeping back up again.